Jeffcw96/blog/content/post/useEffect/index.md

 As you can see we didn't add any condition in the useEffect hooks.
 Meaning to say the code `console.log("useEffects run")` will be called everytime the React render the component. *(State changed)*

 ### Fire Effects after certian state changed.
-useEffect hook takes in an array paremeter <small><strong>More Than One</small></strong> for firing the code everytime the paremeters updated.
+useEffect hook takes in an array paremeter for firing the code everytime when the paremeter updated.
 {{< highlight react >}}
   useEffect(() => {
     console.log("useEffects run");